Back in Canada Chapter 25

 Wednesday, November 17, 1976

-A little later Nick and I went to visit Sander.
+A little later, Nick and I went to visit Sander.
 He lived in a rented house that he shared with a bunch of other boys.
 It was quite a mess!
-Sander came out of his room, he seemed happy to see me.
+Sander came out of his room.
+He seemed happy to see me.

 I told him Bent still had my stuff, and then I asked him if he would go with me to pick it up because Nick had to go to work.
-Sander and I drove over to Bent’s house.
-We could see all the lights were on.
-But no one answered.
-Bent is so afraid of wasting electricity, so we knew he had to be there.
-He just wouldn’t answer the door.
+Sander drove me to Bent’s house.

 Friday, November 19, 1976